 My New Normal vs. Counterfactuals

-I've been in the dark for so long - so many times in the past few decades the inconceivable became the reality.
+I've been in the dark for so long.
 My history has made me skittish.
 Recently I've been able to combine better decision-making with honest good fortune; I am learning that I can calculate worst case scenario but also best-case, because either is just as likely to happen.

 I'm not going full-metal Disney.
 I'm working on transference of motif with my longtime friend Scott Mayfield; we're discussing one of my synesthetic visions and how he can translate it into music.